ikwzm/ZynqMP-FPGA-XRT/Readme.md

 ### Introduction

-This repository provides the XRT(Xilinx Runtime) Debian Package for ZynqMP-FPGA-Linux.
+This repository provides the XRT(Xilinx Runtime) Debian Package for ZynqMP-FPGA-Linux, ZynqMP-FPGA-Ubuntu18.04-Ultra96 and ZynqMP-FPGA-Ubuntu20.04-Ultra96.

+**The Debian Packages provided in this repository is not official by Xilinx.**

 ### What is XRT